 Hon.
-John Main (interpretation): Thank you, Mr. Chairman. (interpretation ends) There would be some animal related duties as far as that.
-Just very briefly, environmental health officers investigate and provide education in the following: they look at sanitation of facilities, reports of food or water-borne illnesses, indoor air quality, animal incident reports, for example, rabies, and then a number of other items, water quality, sewer and sanitation, food preparation, treatment and distribution of drinking water and also tobacco control.
+John Main (interpretation): Thank you, Mr. Chairman. (interpretation ends)

+There would be some animal-related duties as part of that.
+Just very briefly, environmental health officers investigate and provide education in the following: they look at sanitation of facilities, reports of food or waterborne illnesses, indoor air quality, animal incident reports, for example, rabies, and then a number of other items; water quality, sewer and sanitation, food preparation, treatment and distribution of drinking water, and also tobacco control.
 They have quite a wide range of different things that the environmental health officers look at.
-They inspect all kinds of different facilities from everything from utility, water and sewer facilities, to daycares and health centres.
+They inspect all kinds of different facilities, everything from utility, water and sewage facilities, to daycares and health centres.
 They have a wide mandate. (interpretation) Thank you, Mr. Chairman.

-Mr. Malliki (interpretation): Thank you, Mr. Chairman and thank you minister.
+Mr. Malliki (interpretation): Thank you, Mr. Chairman.
+I also thank the minister.
 I would also like to ask a question regarding walrus samples.
 Is that included in there?
 Thank you, Mr. Chairman.